Random dot stereogram

-Random-dot stereogram (RDS) is stereo pair of images of random dots which, when viewed with the aid of a stereoscope, or with the eyes focused on a point in front of or behind the images, produces a sensation of depth, with objects appearing to be in front of or behind the display level.
+A random-dot stereogram (RDS) is stereo pair of images of random dots that, when viewed with the aid of a stereoscope, or with the eyes focused on a point in front of or behind the images, produces a sensation of depth due to stereopsis, with objects appearing to be in front of or behind the display level.

 The random-dot stereogram technique, known since 1919, was elaborated on by Béla Julesz, described in his 1971 book, Foundations of Cyclopean Perception.

-Later concepts, involving single images, not necessarily consisting of random dots, and more well-known to the general public, are autostereograms.
+Later concepts, involving single images, not necessarily consisting of random dots, and more well known to the general public, are autostereograms.

 History

 In 1840, Sir Charles Wheatstone developed the stereoscope.
 Using it, two photographs, taken a small horizontal distance apart, could be viewed one to each eye so that the objects in the photograph appeared to be three-dimensional in a three-dimensional scene.

-Around 1956, Julesz began at Bell Labs on a project to detect patterns in the output of random number generators.
+Around 1956, Béla Julesz initiated a project at Bell Labs aimed at identifying patterns within the output of random number generators.
 He decided to try mapping the numbers into images and using the pattern-detecting capabilities of the human visual system to look for a lack of randomness.
 Julesz noticed that two identical random images when viewed through a stereoscope, appeared as if they were projected onto a uniform flat surface.
 He experimented with the image pair by shifting a square area in the center of one of the images by a small amount.
 When he viewed this pair through the stereoscope, the square appeared to rise out from the page.

 Implications

-Though interesting on its own as a technique for producing sensations of depth in printed images, the discovery also had implications in cognitive science and the study of perception.
+The discovery of the random dot stereogram was intriguing not just for its ability to create depth sensations in printed images but also for its implications in cognitive science and the study of perception.

 The random dot stereogram provided insight on how stereo vision is processed by the human brain.
 According to Ralph Siegel, Julesz had "unambiguously demonstrated that stereoscopic depth could be computed in the absence of any identifiable objects, in the absence of any perspective, in the absence of any cues available to either eye alone."

 In his 1971 book, Julesz termed this cyclopean perception based on his whimsical notion that the depth could be seen only by a single, cyclopean eye, similar to the single eye of a cyclops.

 Random-dot stereotests

-About 5% of people cannot see the depth in random-dot stereograms because of various disorders of binocular vision.
-Such people can be identified with random-dot stereotests.
+About 5% of individuals are unable to perceive depth in random-dot stereograms due to various disorders of binocular vision.
+These individuals can be identified with random-dot stereotests.
 The stereoacuity is measured from the patient's ability to identify forms from random dot backgrounds, as presented on several plates or pages of a book.